Michanoku/odin-recipes/README.md

 commit messages.
 This is also something I want to learn more in the future, longer commit messages.

 I think I did learn how to use git more responsibly but I still need more practice to get better.

+CSS:

+After advancing further in the course and getting the instruction to add more CSS here, I did so.
+I purposefully mostly kept it to CSS so far learned in the course.
+I found it challenging to style the lists and containers without flexbox or bootstrap as I would have done so far.
+I also found it difficult to pace myself when making commits.
+I tend to add too many lines before commiting something.

+This remains a point in which I have to improve from now on.